GeoDan87/CIT225/lesson3.md

 # Relational Algebra
 - This is based on Set Theory and Predicate Logic
 - A **relvar** is a [var]iable that holds a [rel]ation.
-    - The algebra makes more sense with this, but remember that a relation is equivalent to table.
+    - The algebra makes more sense with this term, but remember that a relation is equivalent to table.
+- Relational operators have the property of closure.
+    - Relational algebra using one or more relations (tables) results in another relation (table).
 ---
-## Select
+# Select
 - Uses only a single table as input (unary).
 - Returns all rows or any rows that satisfy a particular condition.
 - It subsets rows, not attributes.
 ---
-## Project
+# Project
 - Also uses only a single table as input (unary).
 - Returns all rows, but only the defined attributes.
 - It subsets attributes, not rows.
 ---
-## Union
+# Union
 - Uses two tables.
 - Table must have the same set of attribute characteristics (think data types).
     - Known as being union compatible